 - Shower suites

-- Family room
+- Family room in many locations

 The Centurion Lounge at SFO is located after security in Terminal 3, which conveniently connects to the International Terminal.
 So if your departing flight is from Terminal 1 or 2, whilst you can enter any terminal you like, make sure that you allow enough time to clear security again in your respective terminal.

 It has Californian-inspired food and local Anchor Steam, Sierra Nevada, and Brew Free or Die beers on tap.
 The exclusively Napa Valley-sourced wine offerings at the automatic tasting area is also very cool.

-The Houston lounge can be a bit hard to find, tucked away via an elevator located in the duty free store at the top of the escalators after security in Terminal D.
+The Houston lounge can be a bit hard to find, tucked away via an elevator located in the duty-free store at the top of the escalators after security in Terminal D.

 The good news is that if you are departing from another terminal at Houston, you can connect to Terminal D without having to re-clear security.
 Like the other Amex lounges in the US, it is beautifully appointed.

 American Express Lounges are a valuable space for customers who don’t usually enjoy airline lounges, or want to make the most of generous family and guest access privileges.
 As a downside, these lounges can be quite crowded since many people are eligible for access.